PavelKriz/PavelKriz.github.io/_posts/2023-08-11-MultispectralTexturalBenchmark.markdown

 }
 </style>

 **With the help and supervision of Prof. Michal Haindl I have implemented an unique web application for textural features information quality benchmarking.
 The application is based in cloud and is currently still in development.
-I would like to shortly describe the application.**
+I would like to shortly describe the application.
+I have published a scientific article about the benchmark at 27th KES conference and it will be available in conference journal soon.**

 **Post content**
 First the idea is introduced, then the features and future features are explained and in the end the used architecture and technologies brief description is elaborated.